SCCapstone/WaitList/README.md

 This is the page that will be displayed for all students who wish to add themselves to the waitlist.
 ###### Header
 **Sign-in** - drop menu to sign in to the admin account using the valid e-mail and password. a "forgot password" funciton is also provided to send to the valid admin e-mail account.

-**Check Wait Time** - A menu to enter a phone number.
+**Check Wait Time** - A prompt to enter a phone number.
 If the phone number is currently attributed to a student in the wait list, it will return their current estimated remaining time.

 ###### Form Fields
 **Name** - (Required field) -